-PANTONE® Colours displayed in the software application or in the user documentation may not match PANTONE-identified standards. b Consult current PANTONE Colour Publications for accurate colour.
-PANTONE® and other Pantone, Inc. trademarks are the property of Pantone, Inc. b @ Pantone, Inc., 2001.
+PANTONE® Colors displayed in the software application or in the user documentation may not match PANTONE-identified standards.b Consult current PANTONE Color Publications for accurate color.
+PANTONE® and other Pantone, Inc. trademarks are the property of Pantone, Inc.b © Pantone, Inc., 2001.

-Pantone, Inc. is the copyright owner of colour data and/or software which are licensed to Electronics for Imaging, Inc., bto distribute for use only in combination with the products, or software of Electronics for Imaging, Inc. pANTONE Colour Data and/or Software shall not be copied onto another disk or into memory except as part of the delivery of the Electronics for Imaging, Inc., products or software.
+Pantone, Inc. is the copyright owner of color data and/or software which are licensed to Electronics for Imaging, Inc., bto distribute for use only in combination with the products, or software of Electronics for Imaging, Inc. bPANTONE Color Data and/or Software shall not be copied onto another disk or into memory except as part of the delivery of the Electronics for Imaging, Inc., products or software.